 Separate from the share repurchase program, our stock incentive plans allow for participants to exercise stock options by surrendering shares of common stock equivalent in value to the exercise price due.
-During the three months ended March 31, 2021, participants surrendered 73,228 shares of common stock in the exercise of stock options.
-Any shares surrendered to the Company in this manner are not available for future grant.
+No shares of common stock were surrendered by participants in the exercise of stock options during the three months ended June 30, 2021.